-- 1. Midterm examination on last Friday of week six, May 9 -- 40% of course grade. - Covers the concepts but not the mathematics of the bioeconomic model. - 2.
-Final examination June 12 is 40% of course grade. - Covers all of the course material between the midterm and the class end, but not explicitly the material covered by midterm. - 3.
+- 1. Midterm examination on last Friday of week six, Feb.
+13 -- 40% of course grade. - Covers the concepts but not the mathematics of the bioeconomic model. - Review session, Monday, Feb.
+9, 6pm-8pm - 2.
+Final examination March 14-21 (unknown date) is 40% of course grade. - Covers all of the course material between the midterm and the class end, but not explicitly the material covered by midterm. - Review session, Saturday, March 14, 1pm-4pm - 3.
 Two short assignments for 10% of the grade will be provided during the course and will be graded as good / pass / not pass, with 5 points for Assignment 1 (property rights essay) and 5 points for Assignment 2 (impure public goods and biodiversity conservation).
-For each assignment: (1) good = full points; (2) pass = $\frac{1}{2}$ full points; (3) no pass = 0 points).
-You will have to turn in both a hard copy and a copy uploaded to TED (note that TED checks for plagiarism, duplicate essays among students, etc.). - 4.
-Weekly TA session to discuss lectures and readings. - 5.
-Weekly online quizzes except on week of exam or two short assignments, total of 6, for 10% of grade.
-These are due 3 p.m. on the relevant Monday.
-Thus, week 1 material is tested on week 2.
-The lowest scored exam will be dropped. - Questions from online guizzes will be included on the exams.
+For each assignment: (1) good = 5 points; (2) pass = 2.5 points; (3) no pass = 0 points).
+You will have to upload a copy to TED (note that TED checks for plagiarism, duplicate essays among students, etc.). - Assignment 1 due date: Friday of week 3, January 23 - Assignment 2 due date: Friday of week 8.
+February 27 - 4.
+Weekly TA session to discuss lectures and readings. - Dates, times, and location to be determined. - 5.
+Weekly online quizzes except on week of exam or two short assignments, total of 7, for 10% of grade. - Questions from online guizzes will be included on the exams. - Lowest two quizzes dropped - Questions are directly from lecture notes or conceptual in nature - These are due 3 p.m. on the relevant Wednesday.
+Thus, week 1 guiz is due on week 2.